charlesrd/charlesrd.github.io/index.md

 [Loyola Press - Company Website](https://www.loyolapress.com/)

+This website was converted from an older Sitecore system to a Serverless website.
+After completing this project, there was a very significant cost savings for the company versus keeping the Sitecore website.
+In addition, Serverless provides nearly infinite scalability and site reliability now, without incurring any speed issues for the end users.

 **Technologies used in this project:** PHP, Javascript, HTML, CSS, Next.JS, React, CraftCMS, bash scripts, CI/CD, Git, Serverless, Containers, AWS Lambda

 [<img src="images/website-loyolapress-2.gif?raw=true"/>](https://www.loyolapress.com/)